InstituteforDiseaseModeling/covasim/README.rst

 Usage examples
 ==============

-There are several examples in the `examples` directory.
-These can be run as
+There are several examples in the ``examples`` folder.
+These can be run as follows:
-follows:

 * ``python examples/simple.py``